-- The system is based on the Nikon Eclipse Ni-E motorised upright microscope (Fig. 1; Nikon Corporation, 2019c), with the dedicated modules for AFT research embedded within the Nikon NIS-Elements Advanced Research (AR) software package (Nikon Corporation, 2019b) with JOBS smart imaging design interface.
-NIS-Elements AR contains, amongst others, basic microscopy features and advanced image analysis functions (Supplementary material).
-Nikon-TRACKFlow is embedded within NIS-Elements as to retain access to its versatile functionality on top of the specific features for fission track research. - We equipped our prototype with the Nikon DS-Ri2 camera (Nikon Corporation, 2019a), which has both a resolution to cover high to low-magnifications and has a large pixel size to obtain a high signal-to-noise ratio.
-High speed can be retained at high magnifications by changing analog gain without introducing too much noise (Fig. 2).
+The system is based on the Nikon Eclipse Ni-E motorised upright microscope (Fig. 1; Nikon Corporation, 2019c), with the dedicated modules for apatite FT (AFT) research embedded within the Nikon NIS-Elements Advanced Research (AR) software package (Nikon Corporation, 2019b) with JOBS, a smart imaging design interface.
+NIS-Elements AR includes basic microscopy features and advanced image analysis functions (the Supplement).
+Nikon-TRACKFlow is embedded within NIS-Elements as to retain access to its versatile functionality on top of the specific features for fission track research.

+We equipped our prototype with the Nikon DS-Ri2 camera (Nikon Corporation, 2019a), which has both a resolution to cover high to low-magnifications and has a large pixel size to obtain a high signal-to-noise ratio.
+High speed can be retained at high magnifications by changing analogue gain without introducing too much noise (Fig. 2).
 Although we recommend this camera to be combined with the system, it is also possible to equip the microscope with any other camera compatible with Nikon NIS-Elements (Nikon Corporation, 2020).

-15 3 Nikon-TRACKFlow Protocols
+3 Nikon-TRACKFlow protocols

 All protocols of Nikon-TRACKFlow are created using the JOBS module of the Nikon NIS-Elements package.
-Each protocol is built from a sequence of combined Nikon pre-defined tasks and newly implemented tasks programmed in the C-based Nikon API.
-These protocols are all based on the practical workflow for apatite FT (AFT) and include a large degree of adaptability, such as sample shape and size (Section 3.2), degree of automation or illumination settings (Section 3.1).
-An overview of the available protocols and their workflow is provided in the Nikon-TRACKFlowChart (Electronic supplement).
+Each protocol is built from a sequence of combined Nikon predefined tasks and newly implemented tasks programmed in the C-based Nikon API.
+These protocols are all based on the practical workflow for apatite FT (AFT) and include a large degree of adaptability, such as sample shape and size (Sect.
+3.2), degree of automation, or illumination settings (Sect.
+3.1).
+An overview of the available protocols and their workflow is provided in the Nikon-TRACKFlow flowchart (the Supplement).
 Figure 3 displays a condensed version of this flowchart.